- Use Cases

 This enables the humans in your team to do intelligent work by enabling them to do more than just entering data.

-Legacy OCR’s are not built for handling documents that have different variations and multiple languages.
-They slow down the processing and the accuracy also goes for a toss.
-At Infrrd, we build machine learning models that learn from different variations and can process multiple languages.
-In fact, we built a model for one of our clients that could handle over 2.1 million potential variations saving them enormous amounts of time and money.
+Legacy OCRs are not built for handling documents that have different variations and multiple languages.
+They slow down the processing and reduce the accuracy..
+At Infrrd®, we build machine learning models that learn from different variations and can process multiple languages.
+In fact, we built a model for one of our clients that could handle over 2.1 million potential variations, saving them enormous amounts of time and money.

 The technology used by legacy OCR vendors can make it difficult to process complex documents.
-Infrrd’s intelligent proprietary platform allows customers to classify, extract from, and also correct the extracted documents.
-Our correction models make for flexible, trainable and configurable solutions with absolutely no limits.
+Infrrd’s intelligent proprietary platform allows customers to classify, extract from, and correct the extracted documents.
+Our correction models provide flexible, trainable and configurable solutions with absolutely no limits.

-We configure solutions that work best for your organization and these solutions keep getting better with time.
-Machine learning retraining and Human-in-the-loop corrections ensure that our platform improves continuously.
-Accuracy and processing speed improve continuously over time helping you reap better ROI.
+We configure solutions that work best for your organization and they keep getting better over time.
+Machine learning retraining and human-in-the-loop corrections ensure that our platform improves continuously.
+Constantly increasing accuracy and processing speed boost your ROI.